 This is a 2011 Squire Classic Vibe 60's Strat that truly does have a nice vintage vibe and a serious pickup upgrade!
 It plays amazingly well, and I am very impressed with the quality and feel of this, considering what it is... hitting WAY above its paygrade, especially with the pickup upgrade done by first owner.

 The guitar was designed to provide a 60's vibe at a budget price, and as a long-time player and guitar afficionado, I think they did a great job of achieving that.
 They gave it a 60's-style headstock and tuners (including the logo and markings).
 It has an attractive aged-looking low-gloss "vintage-tint" maple neck, and sports high-narrow frets.
-The body is light-weight alder wood (weighs only 7 lbs).
+The body is light-weight alder wood.
 The fingerboard looks like rosewood, but they call it Indian laurel, and I have kept it oiled.
 It has a vintage style tortoise pickguard, and a vintage style tremolo.
 The hardware is nickel plated.
 The nut is bone.
-The body has a nice vibrant looking 3-color sunburst.... surprisingly good color and paint quality for this price level, IMO.
+The body has a nice vibrant looking 3-color vintage-tint gloss sunburst.... surprisingly good color and paint quality for this price level, IMO.

-Typical 5-way selector switch (you could easily switch the knob from white to match the aged PU covers and knobs).
+Slim "C" shaped neck, 25.5" scale, 9.5" radius, 21 frets.
+1.65" bone nut.
+Vintage style synchronized tremolo and vintage style tuners.
+Typical 5-way selector switch.
+This one has aged PU covers and knobs.
 The knobs were changed to match the aged pickup covers, adding to the vintage vibe.

 As for condition and playability-- I call it near mint.
-Very little sign of play or wear.
-There is the one ding, as mentioned above.
+Very little sign of play or wear, including to the frets.
+There is the one ding, as mentioned above, visible in the last picture posted.
 I measure 1/16" high "E" string height at the 12th fret (about 2/16" on the bass side), and for me it plays very nicely.
 I'd say the guitar could use new strings, as they've been on there a while stored.
-Probably a 9 or 10 high "E" currently.
+Probably a 9 high "E" currently.
 I could possibly throw in a set if I have what you want.

 The guitar weighs only 7.25 lbs

 Bonus: included is a high-quality excellent Fender-branded gig bag.
-There is a tremolo bar in the bag (I do not use one).
+The tremolo bar is included in the bag (I do not use one).